Home / Advanced Search

 Maha M. Althobaiti*

 Abstract Cybersecurity threats, including those involving machine learning, malware, phishing, and cryptocurrency, have become more sophisticated.
 They target sensitive information and put institutions, governments, and individuals in a continual state of risk.
 In 2019, phishing attacks became one of the most common and dangerous cyber threats.
 Such attacks attempt to steal sensitive data, such as login and payment card details, from financial, social, and educational websites.
 Many universities have suffered data breaches, serving as a prime example of victims of attacks on educational websites.
-Owing to advances in phishing tactics, strategies, and technologies, the end-user is the main victim of an… More >
+Owing to advances in phishing tactics, strategies, and technologies, the end-user is… More >

 • Open Access